zhaw-ssm25/zhaw-ssm25.github.io/faq.md

 # Logistical Questions
 *Where will the students be staying?*

-In Switzerland, the GVSU students will stay at the [Hostel Depot 195](https://depot195.ch/en/home-en/) in Winterthur, a 10 minutes walk from the ZHAW SoE campus.
-In the USA, the ZHAW students will be staying on campus at the Grand Valley State University (Campus Allendale), see [here](https://grandvalleystate.university-tour.com/virtual-tour/main-campus#Murray%20and%20Van%20Steeland%20Apartments) and [here](https://www.gvsu.edu/housing/).
+The students will be staying at a hotel on campus of the [University of Minnesota, Twin City](https://twin-cities.umn.edu/about-us).
+The campus facilities are closed during the time period of the summer school in August and therefore, student dorms cannot be used.
+Once the exact hotel is identified, it will be updated on this webpage.

+*Where will we get our meals*

+As the campus facilities are closed, students need to buy their own food in shops and restaurants nearby.
+Most probably, the lunch will be provided during lunch breaks, but breakfasts and dinner need be bought individually.

 *How is the flight booking handled?*

-ZHAW students need to book and pay the return flight to Chicago by themselves.
-They are also responsible for arranging the transfer from Chicago to Allendale.
-Please wait for flight bookings until the organizers have confirmed the conduction of summer school 2024, which will be communicated in February 2024.
+ZHAW students need to book and pay the return flight to Minneapolis, Minnesota by themselves.
+Please wait for flight bookings until the organizers have confirmed the conduction of summer school 2025, which will be communicated in February 2025.

 *How can I reach Allendale from Chicago?*